AherRahul/portfolio-v1/content/articles/11-java-fundamentals/getters-setters.md

 ---
-title: Getters &amp; Setters
+title: Getters and Setters
-description: Learn about Getters Setters in Java programming.
+description: Learn how getters and setters in Java enhance encapsulation, validation, and maintainability in OOP with practical examples and best practices.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: